hapifhir/hapi-fhir-jpaserver-starter/README.md

 - Select "Tomcat Server"
 - Enter the path to your tomcat deployment for both Tomcat Home (IntelliJ will fill in base directory for you)

-Add a Run Configuration for running hapi-fhir-jpaserver-example under Tomcat
+Add a Run Configuration for running this server under Tomcat

 - Run->Edit Configurations
 - Click the green +